labgem/PlaScope/README.md

 Mode 2: contig classification of a fasta file (only if you already have your SPAdes or Unicycler assembly!)
   --fasta		SPAdes assembly fasta file [MANDATORY]
-  -a                    Specify the assembler used: spades or unicycler [MANDATORY]
+  -a                    Specify the assembler used: spades or unicycler.
+Default=spades.

 Example mode 1: